Herbs for Pets’ Eyes

 Some critters are more than a handful when you are trying to get drops into their eyes.
 Try a compress, soaked in the herbal tea and then applied to your pet’s eyes for several minutes, several times daily.
 To make a hot herbal compress, simmer 1 teaspoon of the herb or herbal mix you have selected (fresh or dried–or use several drops of the herbal extract per pint of water) in 2 cups of water for 10 minutes.
 Cool the infusion to a tolerable temperature, soak a clean cloth or piece of sterile cotton in it, and partially wring out the cloth or cotton so it isn’t dripping.
 Apply the warm, wet compress to the eye for 10 minutes, four to six times a day.
 An alternative, easy-to-use method is to warm a chamomile tea bag in water and use it as a topically applied compress to the affected eyes.

-Wash your hands both before and after the treatment.
-If you use a cotton ball, throw it away after removing the compress; if you use cloth, wash the compress in detergent and hot water (with chlorine bleach added if possible), separate from all other laundry, before using it again.
+Wash your hand both before and after the treatment.
+If you use a cotton ball, throw it away after removing the compress; if you use cloth, wash the compress in detergent and hot water (with chlorine bleach added if possible), separate from all the laundry, before using it again.
 Always be very cautious when using warm liquids around your pet’s eyes.
-The skin of the eyelid is thin and tender and can burn easily.
+The skin of the eyelid is thin and tender and can burn early.

 For any mild eye infection or inflammation, my preferred medicine of choice is herbal.
 I do recommend, however, that any and all eye conditions be viewed as possibly involving other areas of the body and/or deep-seated ailments.